Zhiming-Huang/CombTS_INFOCOM26/docs/rewards_optimization_guide.md

 3. **Parallel Generation**: Generate rewards in parallel
 4. **Database Storage**: Store matrices in database for very large datasets

-### Integration with CombTS
+### Integration with CTS-B
-- Seamless integration with existing CombTS algorithms
+- Seamless integration with existing CTS-B algorithms
 - No changes required to algorithm implementation
 - Performance improvements transparent to users